Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Saints stats and trends

-- New Orleans has eclipsed the over/under in 46.2% of its opportunities this year (six times in 13 games with a set point total).
+- New Orleans has six wins against the spread in 13 games this year.

+- New Orleans' games this year have gone over the total in six out of 13 opportunities (46.2%).

+- The Saints rack up 23.4 points per game, comparable to the 22.8 the Buccaneers give up.

-- When New Orleans puts up more than 22.8 points, it is 5-2 against the spread and 5-2 overall.
+- When New Orleans records more than 22.8 points, it is 5-2 against the spread and 5-2 overall.

-- New Orleans is 4-3 against the spread and 3-4 overall when the team picks up over 343.0 yards.
+- New Orleans is 4-3 against the spread and 3-4 overall when the team totals over 343.0 yards.

-- The Saints have turned the ball over 16 times, nine fewer times than the Buccaneers have forced turnovers (25).
+- This year the Saints have 16 turnovers, nine fewer than the Buccaneers have takeaways (25).

 Home and road insights

-- The Buccaneers are unbeaten ATS (4-0) as 10.5-point favorites or greater at home.
+- At home, as 11-point favorites or more, the Buccaneers are unbeaten ATS (4-0).

-- This year, Tampa Bay has hit the over in four of six home games.
+- This season, Tampa Bay has hit the over in four of six games at home.

-- This season in away games, New Orleans is 4-3 against the spread and 4-3 overall.
+- This season away from home, New Orleans is 4-3 against the spread and 4-3 overall.

-- In seven away games this season, New Orleans has hit the over three times.
+- In seven road games this season, New Orleans has gone over the total three times.

 Powered by Data Skrive.